dotnet/docs/docs/core/project-sdk/msbuild-props.md

 ## Run properties

-The following properties are used for launching an app during development in Visual Studio or with the [`dotnet run`](../tools/dotnet-run.md) command:
+The following properties are used for launching an app with the [`dotnet run`](../tools/dotnet-run.md) command:

 - [RunArguments](#runarguments)
 - [RunWorkingDirectory](#runworkingdirectory)